deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 With each new hidden layer, the weights are adjusted until that layer is able to approximate the input from the previous layer.
 This is greedy, layerwise and unsupervised pre-training.
 It requires no labels to improve the weights of the network.

 Because those weights already approximate the features of the data, they are well positioned to learn better when, in a second step you try to classify images with the deep-belief network in a subsequent supervised learning stage.

+While RBMs have many uses, proper initialization of weights to facilitate later learning is one of their chief advantages.
+In a sense, they accomplish something similar to backpropagation: leading weights to model data well.
+In that sense, pre-training and backprop are substitutable means to the same end.

 To synthesize restricted Boltzmann machines in one diagram, here is a symmetrical bipartite and bidirectional graph: